Baked White Fish with Onions, Peppers, Olives, and Feta

-I’ve been making this Baked White Fish with Onions, Peppers, Olives, and Feta for years and I absolutely love these flavors.
+I’ve been making this amazing Baked Fish with Onions, Peppers, Olives, and Feta for years and I absolutely love these flavors.
 And I think baked fish is always a perfect main dish for a low-carb meal!

-Baked White Fish with Onions, Peppers, Olives, and Feta is a recipe I came up with in the very earliest days of my blog, and it’s a favorite quick dinner that I’ve been making it for years.
+This Baked Fish with Onions, Peppers, Olives, and Feta is a recipe I came up with in the very earliest days of my blog, and it’s a favorite quick dinner that I’ve been making it for years.
 You can make this with any type of mild white fish, and using a topping with finely chopped red onion, red bell pepper, green olives, and Feta adds a lot of flavor to the mild-flavored fish.

 There’s a small amount of mayo spread over the fish to keep the topping on, and that also keeps the fish moist when it’s baked at a high temperature.
 It’s important to start with room-temperature fish pieces, so the fish cooks quickly without the topping ingredients getting too done.

-If green olives are a non-starter at your house, try this baked white fish recipe with capers instead.
+If green olives are a non-starter at your house, please try this baked fish recipe with capers instead.
 But I hope you’ll try this way of cooking fish, and if you like these flavors and I bet it will become a repeater at your house too!

 What ingredients do you need?